Department of Health Professions Education (DHPE)

 Dr Rhoda Meyer

-Dr Rhoda Meyer, MPhil, PhD., is a lecturer at the Centre for Health Professions Education.
-She manages the faculty development portfolio and is a lecturer on the MPhil for Health Professions Education Programme.
-She is an operating room nurse by clinical background and has worked in various government and private hospitals both locally and internationally.
-She completed a degree in Nursing Education and Management in 2011, her MPhil in HPE in 2014 and her PhD in HPE in 2020.
-Her research interest includes learning in the clinical environment, as well as a focus on curriculum development with specific reference to the role of the environment in teaching and learning.
+Dr Rhoda Meyer, MPhil, PhD., is a senior lecturer in the Department of Health Professions Education.
+She leads the faculty development portfolio and teaches on the MPhil for Health Professions Education Programme.
+With a background as an operating room nurse she has clinical experience across various government and private hospitals both locally and internationally.
+During her time in this environment, she developed an interest in teaching and learning.
+She subsequently undertook a degree in Health Sciences Education and Management in 2012 followed by an MPhil in HPE (2014) and a PhD in HPE (2020).
+Her research interest includes teaching and learning in the clinical environment, workplace-based assessment, curriculum development, transformative learning and faculty development.

 Lecturer